sean-rowe/team-pattern/README.md

 ## Workers

 **Workers** handle the core logic and transformations, ensuring that business operations are executed correctly and efficiently.
 They are exclusively invoked by Delegators and must utilize Error class `assertion` methods to validate the data within the state they process.
+Workers can contain multiple independent methods, each responsible for a specific task.
+However, Worker methods must not call other Workers or their methods, maintaining independence and ensuring Workers are the final step in their respective processing pipelines.

-### ❌ Bad Example Non-Compliant Worker
+### ❌ Bad Example (Non-Compliant Worker)

 ```python
 from dataclasses import dataclass